List of Stargirl characters: Anaya Bowin

 Anaya Bowin (season 1; guest season 2; portrayed by Hina Khan) is the principal of Blue Valley High School, a skilled violinist, the mother of Isaac Bowin, and secretly a member of the ISA.
 She is also the widow of the Fiddler.

 In her first appearance, she drags Courtney away to deal with her after she shoved Henry King Jr. into a passing lunch lady.
 When Cindy calls Courtney a bitch in retaliation, Principal Bowin scolds Cindy for using such language.
 She later hosted an open house and even visited a comatose Brainwave in the hospital.
 When Icicle returned to Blue Valley, Bowin sent a text to him about Sportsmaster and Tigress killing another coach.
 Principal Bowin accompanied Gambler in obtaining a part for Project New America.
 In the season finale, Anaya gives her son some advice about his bullying problem by talking about her husband.
-When Anaya is sent to aid Sportsmaster and Tigress in hunting the Whitmore-Dugan family, she is killed by Tigress for insulting them like mentioning how they could not keep Artemis in line.
+When Anaya is sent to aid Sportsmaster and Tigress in hunting the Whitmore-Dugan family, she is killed by Tigress for insulting them.

-In season two, Anaya's death was covered up as a hunting accident and she was succeeded by Harold Sherman.
-She later appears in the Shadowlands.

 Justin / Shining Knight

-Justin / Shining Knight (season 1; portrayed by Mark Ashworth) is a mysterious janitor at Blue Valley High School with amnesia who is formerly a centuries-old vigilante, a knight from Camelot who carries Excalibur, and member of the Seven Soldiers of Victory.
+Justin / Shining Knight (season 1; portrayed by Mark Ashworth) is a janitor at Blue Valley High School with amnesia who is formerly a centuries-old vigilante, a knight from Camelot who carries Excalibur, and member of the Seven Soldiers of Victory.

 Justin later uses his enchanted sword to save Stargirl from Cindy Burman.
 Justin receives recurring visions and seeks out Pat Dugan, Rick Tyler, and Beth Chapel for help.
 After hallucinating them as Dragon King and his drones, Pat talks Justin down and reveals to his allies the latter's true identity as Shining Knight.
-Justin assists the Justice Society of America in thwarting the Injustice Society's plans before leaving to find other surviving members of his team.
+Justin assists the JSA in thwarting the Injustice Society's plans before leaving to find other surviving members of his team.